SteelCompendium/data-md-dse/Bestiary/Monsters/Bugbears/Statblocks/Bugbear Roughneck.md

 reason: 0
 intuition: 0
 presence: 0
-traits: []
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Haymaker
+    name: Haymaker
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 7 damage
+        tier1: 7 damage
-        t2: 11 damage; one target is grabbed; one target is pushed up to 2 squares
+        tier2: 11 damage; one target is grabbed; one target is pushed up to 2 squares
-        t3: 14 damage; one target is grabbed; one target is vertical pushed up to 3 squares
+        tier3: 14 damage; one target is grabbed; one target is vertical pushed up to 3 squares
+      - cost: 5 Malice
-      - effect: The ability takes the Area keyword and loses the Strike keyword, its distance becomes a 1 burst, and it targets each enemy in the area.
+        effect: The ability takes the Area keyword and loses the Strike keyword, its distance becomes a 1 burst, and it targets each enemy in the area.
-        cost: 5 Malice
+  - type: feature
+    feature_type: ability
-  - name: Leaping Fury
+    name: Leaping Fury
     icon: 🗡
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 8 damage; M < 1 prone
+        tier1: 8 damage; M < 1 prone
-        t2: 13 damage; M < 2 prone
+        tier2: 13 damage; M < 2 prone
-        t3: 16 damage; M < 3 prone
+        tier3: 16 damage; M < 3 prone
+      - name: Effect
-      - effect: The roughneck can jump up to 5 squares to an unoccupied space within distance of the target before making this strike.
+        effect: The roughneck can jump up to 5 squares to an unoccupied space within distance of the target before making this strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Drag Through Hell
+    name: Drag Through Hell
     icon: 🗡
     cost: 3 Malice
     keywords:
       - Melee
-    type: Maneuver
+    usage: Maneuver
     distance: Melee 1
     target: One creature or object
     effects:
+      - name: Special
-      - effect: The target must be grabbed by the roughneck.
+        effect: The target must be grabbed by the roughneck.
-        name: Special
+      - name: Effect
-      - effect: The roughneck moves up to their speed across the ground, dragging the target with them.
+        effect: The roughneck moves up to their speed across the ground, dragging the target with them.
 The target takes 2 damage for each square they were dragged through.
 When this movement ends, the target is no longer grabbed and falls prone.
 Each square the target was dragged through is difficult terrain for enemies.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Throw
+    name: Throw
     icon: 🗡
     keywords:
       - Melee
       - Strike
-    type: Maneuver
+    usage: Maneuver
     distance: Melee 1
     target: One creature or object
     effects:
+      - name: Special
-      - effect: The target must be grabbed by the roughneck.
+        effect: The target must be grabbed by the roughneck.
-        name: Special
+      - name: Effect
-      - effect: The target is vertical pushed up to 5 squares.
+        effect: The target is vertical pushed up to 5 squares.
 An ally doesn't take damage from being force moved this way.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Catcher
+    name: Catcher
     icon: ❗️
     keywords:
       - Melee
-    type: Free triggered action
+    usage: Free triggered action
     distance: Melee 1
     target: The triggering creature or object
     trigger: A size 1 creature or object is force moved within distance, or a size 1 ally willingly moves within distance.
     effects:
+      - name: Effect
-      - effect: The target is grabbed by the roughneck.
+        effect: The target is grabbed by the roughneck.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Flying Sawblade
+    name: Flying Sawblade
     icon: ❗️
     keywords:
       - Melee
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The roughneck is vertical force moved by another creature.
     effects:
+      - name: Effect
-      - effect: The roughneck uses Haymaker against a creature or object at any point during the forced movement, or after falling as a result of it.
+        effect: The roughneck uses Haymaker against a creature or object at any point during the forced movement, or after falling as a result of it.
-        name: Effect
 ~~~